 Students will be housed on campus in private bedrooms with shared living/communal areas.
 A variety of accommodation styles are available from modern apartments to traditional halls of residence, and prices vary depending on the type of accommodation chosen.
 The most common type of student housing is Self Catered Accommodation, and we recommend that students choose this type of accommodation.
 Meals are not included in the Self Catered option, but students have kitchens where they can cook for themselves.
 There are a number of small markets and grocery stores on and near campus, where students can shop for food.
 Students will apply for housing directly to University of Glasgow and are guaranteed on-campus housing provided they apply by August 22.
 Housing application instructions will given to you by University of Glasgow.

-This is an SPU Partner Program.
-These programs are in partnership with affiliated organizations or host universities that have been vetted for their academic and student support, and have been in long standing partnerships with Seattle Pacific University.
-All Partner Programs are eligible for Federal, State, and Institutional financial aid.
+Seattle Pacific University has partnered with affiliated organizations or host universities that have been vetted for their academic and student support.
+Partner Programs are eligible for Federal, State, and Institutional grants and scholarships.

 For SPU Partner Programs, you will be charged one quarter of SPU tuition for participation during fall quarter or winter/spring quarters combined.
-Depending on the cost of the program, a program fee may be charged in addition to SPU tuition.
-For additional program fee information, see Partner Program Cost
+Depending on the tier level of the selected program, an additional fee for tiers 2-10 will be charged.
+For fee information, see Partner Program Cost.

 Freshers’ Week is a cross-campus festival built to propel you into university life with more than a hundred events in over twenty different locations spread across five full days and nights.
 The week will be filled with live music, fairs, comedy and other cultural activities.
 You’ll get the inside track on how to make the most of your time outside of the classroom with events taking you to every corner of campus, giving you the chance to fully experience what it means to be a student at the University of Glasgow.